buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 # IfcWall

 The wall represents a vertical construction that may bound or subdivide spaces.
 Wall are usually vertical, or nearly vertical, planar elements, often designed to bear structural loads.
-A wall is however not required to be load bearing.
+A wall is however not required to be load bearing.<!-- end of definition -->

 { .extDef}